 Gradually, things started to improve – at Teddington, that is, not Wembley.
-On board five, Kingston’s Yae Chan Yang – a key figure and banker winner in the Lauder team throughout the season – had been on top all game, and his opponent succumbed to a crushing attack that ended in checkmate.
-Now it was 1.5 to 1.5, with boards two and four level and Vladimirs fighting for equality on board three.
+On board 5, Kingston’s Yae Chan Yang – a key figure and banker winner in the Lauder team throughout the season – had been on top all game, and his opponent succumbed to a crushing attack that ended in checkmate.
+Now it was 1.5 to 1.5, with boards 2 and 4 level and Vladimirs fighting for equality on board 3.
 Thoughts of what would happen in the event of a 3-3 draw – board count and, if it was still drawn, bottom-board eliminator – started to enter my head.

-Kingston’s fate was now in the experienced hands of Scottish international Alan Scrimgour on board two and Jon Eckert, who had been lauded at the club’s AGM the previous evening for a season in which he had scored 14.5/18 for Kingston, on board four.
+Kingston’s fate was now in the experienced hands of Scottish international Alan Scrimgour on board 2 and Jon Eckert, who had been lauded at the club’s AGM the previous evening for a season in which he had scored 14.5/18 for Kingston, on board 4.
 They did not let us down.